 Consultants make a lot of money convincing people that they aren’t following the correct rules as decided by various luminaries in the industry.
-In my experience, however, too many developers become focused on following these rules instead of keeping in mind the actual purpose behind them.
+In my experience, however, too many developers become focused on strictly following proscribed rules instead of keeping in mind the actual purpose behind them.

 The principles should serve to make the code you are writing easier to work with and more maintainable.
 What that looks like is much more context dependent than you’ll find written about in any book.
 I’m not saying it isn’t useful to understand these ideas, but blindly following them, regardless of the context causes more harm than good.

 When it comes down to it, I’ve found that it is much easier to fix under-developed code than over-developed code.

 Every day, as you are making decisions about your testing, you should be thinking about if there’s a more maintainable way to validate something or a less clever way to implement something.
 We need to resist the urge to start climbing mountains and stick to the valley of success.

 or answer one of these questions in the comments or on Twitter: